An efficient likelihood-free Bayesian inference method based on sequential neural posterior estimation: Background

-Let $p(\theta)$ be the prior of the model parameter of interest, given an observed sample $x_o$ of interest, we aim to make inference on the posterior distribution $p(\theta|x_o)\propto p(\theta) p(x_o|\theta)$.
-However, in most cases, the likelihood function $p(x|\theta)$ either does not have an explicit expression or is difficult to evaluate, but can be expressed in the form of a `simulator', that is, given a fixed model parameter $\theta$, we can generate samples $x\sim p(x|\theta)$.
+Let $p(\theta)$ be the prior of the model parameter of interest, given an observed sample $x_o$ of interest.
+We aim to make an inference on the posterior distribution $p(\theta|x_o)\propto p(\theta) p(x_o|\theta)$.
+However, in most cases, the likelihood function $p(x|\theta)$ either does not have an explicit expression or is difficult to evaluate but can be expressed in the form of a `simulator'.
+In other words, given a fixed model parameter $\theta$, we can generate samples $x\sim p(x|\theta)$ without evaluating the likelihood.

 Our goal is to fit the posterior $p(\theta|x_o)$ by a tractable density.
-The KL divergence is commonly used to measure the discrepancy between two densities, which is defined as If the likelihood $p(x|\theta)$ is tractable, one may find a good approximator $q(\theta)$ in a certain family of distributions by minimizing the KL divergence $\mathcal{D}_{\mathrm{KL}}\left(p(\theta|x_o)\|q(\theta)\right)$ or $\mathcal{D}_{\mathrm{KL}}\left(q(\theta)\|p(\theta|x_o)\right)$.
+The KL divergence is commonly used to measure the discrepancy between two general densities $P(x), Q(x)$, which is defined as If the likelihood $p(x|\theta)$ is tractable, one may find a good density estimation $q(\theta)$ in a certain family of distributions by minimizing the KL divergence $\mathcal{D}_{\mathrm{KL}}\left(p(\theta|x_o)\|q(\theta)\right)$ or $\mathcal{D}_{\mathrm{KL}}\left(q(\theta)\|p(\theta|x_o)\right)$.
 However, things become difficult when the likelihood is intractable.
-From other point of view, likelihood-free inference can be viewed as a problem of conditional density estimation.
-In such framework, a conditional density estimator $q_{F(x, \phi)}(\theta)$, such as neural network-based density estimator, where $\phi$ stands for the parameter of the density estimator, is used to approximate $p(\theta|x)$ \cite{papamakarios2017masked, dinh2016density, apt}.
+From another point of view, likelihood-free inference can be viewed as a problem of conditional density estimation.
+In such a framework, a conditional density estimator $q_{F(x, \phi)}(\theta)$, such as a neural network-based density estimator, where $\phi$ stands for the parameter of the density estimator, is used to approximate $p(\theta|x)$ \cite{papamakarios2017masked, dinh2016density, apt}.
 Now our objective is to minimize the \textit{average KL divergence} under the marginal $p(x)=\int p(\theta) p(x|\theta) \mathrm{d} \theta$, i.e.,

 where the term